GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

 3. Generate a static UUID that you will need in each of your bucket names to ensure that they are unique.

 3a.
 First install uuidgen.
-If it is already installed, skip this step.
+If it is already installed or if you are using Cloud Shell, skip this step.

 ````
 sudo apt-get install uuid-runtime